 - tiring easily when exercising or playing sports

 - consistent heart rhythm problems

-- fluid buildup in major parts of the body, including lungs, stomach, legs, and feet
+- a fluid buildup in major parts of their body, including their lungs, stomach, legs, and feet

 - blood clots that could cause a stroke